n4devca/aegaeon-website/docs/databases.md

 Change 'password' and note it for later.

-Create a schema for Aegaeon and grant permissions to the your user created previously:
+Create a schema for Aegaeon and grant necessary permissions to the your user:

     CREATE DATABASE aegaeon_db DEFAULT CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;
     GRANT ALTER, CREATE, EXECUTE, DELETE, DROP, INDEX, INSERT, SELECT, TRIGGER, UPDATE ON aegaeon_db.* TO 'aegaeon_server'@'localhost';